rfo909/CFT/doc/Doc.md

 $ help
 ```

-Note also the two global functions, _Stmt and _Expr, which produce summaries
+Note the two global functions, _Stmt and _Expr, which produce summaries
 of statements and expressions.
 ```
 $ _Stmt